Data protection information

 SBS DATA PROTECT GmbH

-If you would like to exercise rights in the context of data protection or if you have any questions regarding the use, collection and processing of your personal data, please contact:
+For the assertion of rights within the framework of data protection or for questions regarding the use, collection or processing of your personal data, please contact:

 Security and protection of your personal data